MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 ms.author: v-miesco
 ---

-# Fuzzy cluster column
+# cluster values

-**[Missing definition from Miguel / Jorge]**
+Cluster values automatically creates groups with similar values using a fuzzy matching algorithm and then maps a each column's value to the best-match group.
+This transform is very useful when are working with data that has many different variations of the same value and you need to consolidate values into consistent groups.

-To demonstrate how to add a fuzzy cluster conlumn, consider the sample table shown in the following image.
+Consider the sample table shown in the following image.

 ![Table with nine rows of entries that contain various spellings and captilizations of the name Miguel and William](images/me-fuzzy-grouping-sample-source-table.png)

-The outcome that you're looking for is a table with a new column with the clusters using the values from the **Person** column as shown in the next image.
+The outcome that you're looking for is a table with a new column that shows the right groups of values from the **Person** column and not all the different variations of the same words.

 ![Clustered values as a new column called Cluster in the initial table](images/cluster-column-initial-result.png)

 ## Create a Cluster column

-To do the fuzzy cluster column, first select the column **Person** and then go to the **Add column** tab in the ribbon and select the option that reads *Cluster values*.
+To cluster values, first select the column **Person** and then go to the **Add column** tab in the ribbon and select the option that reads *Cluster values*.

 ![Cluster values icon inside the Add column tab in the Power Query online ribbon](images/cluster-column-icon.png)